- Places to Explore

 The west (front) facade has three main entrances: the Portal of the Virgin on the left; the Portal of the Last Judgment in the center; and the Portal of St. Anne (the oldest of the three) on the right.
 As you enter the nave, the faith of the early builders permeates the quiet interior: the soft glow of the stained-glass windows contrasts with the triumphant glory of the exterior.
 The best time to visit is early in the morning, when the cathedral is at its brightest and least crowded.
 At the entrance are the massive 12th-century columns supporting the towers.
 Look down the nave to the transepts—the arms of the church—where, at the south (right) entrance to the choir, you'll glimpse the haunting 12th-century statue of Notre-Dame de Paris, Our Lady of Paris, for whom the cathedral is named.
 On the south side of the choir is the Treasury, with a small collection of garments, reliquaries, crucifixes, and objects in silver and gold plate.
 Behind the choir you can see the Pietà, representing the Virgin Mary mourning over the dead body of Christ.
 The biblical scenes on the north and south screens of the choir depict the life of Christ and the apparitions of Christ after the Resurrection.
 On the north side, the north rose window is one of the cathedral's original stained-glass panels; at the center is an image of Mary holding a young Jesus.
+If you're lucky, you may hear the tolling of nine newly-installed bronze bells, commissioned in 2013 for the cathedral's 850th birthday celebration.
 There are audioguides in English at the entrance and free guided tours in English on most days at 2 p.m. (call ahead to confirm) except Friday and Sunday; Saturdays at 2:30.

 Down the stairs in front of the cathedral is the Crypte Archéologique, an archaeological museum.
 It offers a fascinating subterranean view of this busy area from the 1st century when Paris was a Roman city called Lutetia (note the ruins of houses, baths and even a quay) through medieval times when the former rue Neuve-Notre-Dame that passed through here was packed with houses and shops.
 A renovation in late 2012 cleaned the remains and added 3-D video touch-screen panels that bring the ruins to life.